Women in Ukraine: Independent Ukraine

+After Ukraine regained independence in 1991, a feminist movement began taking root.
+The 1990s saw the emergence of important studies on the history of Ukrainian feminism, with prominent works being published among others by Martha Bohachevsky-Chomiak and Solomiia Pavlychko.

+During the early years of Ukraine's existence as a sovereign state, the ideology of the country's feminist movement was greatly influenced by ideas prioritizing support for national statehood, inherited from the diaspora, and was characterized as "national feminism".
+Genuine feminist discourse remained a minority phenomenon during that period.
+The situation started changing between 2007 and 2010, when radical feminist movements, representing anarcho-feminism and feminist separatism, spread their activities in the country.

-As of 2010, there are several women's rights groups active in Ukraine, including Feminist Ofenzyva and Ukrainian Woman's Union.
+Starting from at least 2010, annual feminist marches have been organized on International Women's Day in Ukraine.
+During that period, several women's rights groups were active in the country, including Feminist Ofenzyva and Ukrainian Women's Union.
 FEMEN, the most active women's rights group in Kyiv, was officially closed in 2013.
 The organization left Ukraine because the leadership feared "for their lives and freedom".

+The Euromaidan protests also involved several feminist organizations, but led to frictions and attacks by right-wing participants of the movement.
+A group of female activists of the campaign eventually organized themselves into a "Female Sotnia" named after Olha Kobylianska.
+Some critics considered the group's activities a symptom of a right-wing turn of the Ukrainian feminist movement.

 During the war in Donbas that started in 2014, a "huge volunteer movement of women organizing humanitarian action and community dialogue" developed, according to Oksana Potapova, a feminist and peacebuilding researcher and activist who created Theatre for Dialogue, a non-governmental organization in support of the women's volunteer movement.